-- 25.1 All vessels shall carry a valid dedicated certificate of insurance for third party liability in respect of: - .1 any liability which may be incurred in respect of the death or bodily injury to any person caused by or arising out of the use of the vessel (including, but not limited to: passengers, crew or any other persons engaged on the business of the vessel); - .2 any liability which may be incurred in respect of loss or damage to property belonging to any third party arising out of the use of the vessel; - .3 salvage and wreck removal cost; - .4 pollution damage and costs of preventing or reducing damage resulting from the discharge or escape of dangerous or polluting goods. - 25.2 The certificate of insurance shall contain the vessel's particulars and any limitations imposed by the insurer. - 25.3 The certificate of insurance shall be valid at all times during the vessel's period of operations. - 25.4 Every insurer issuing a certificate of insurance shall keep a record of the issued certificate including the herebelow particulars: - .1 the full name and address of the person to whom the policy is issued; - .2 in the case of a policy relating to a specified vessel or to specified vessels the registration number of each vessel; - .3 the date on which the policy comes into force and the date on which it expires; - .4 the conditions subject to which the persons or classes of persons specified in the policy will be indemnified; - .5 such records shall be kept for a period of one year from the date of expiry of the policy. - 25.5 Insurers shall, upon request and free of any charges, provide copies of a certificate of insurance to the Administration. - 25.6 Where to the knowledge of an insurer a policy issued by him ceased to be effective without the consent of the person to whom it was issued otherwise than by effluxion of time or by reason of his death, the insurer shall forthwith notify the Administration of the date on which the policy ceased to be effective. - 25.7 The minimum insurance liability limits are those set by the Authority for vessels operating within Maltese territorial waters.
-Nonetheless, these minimum limits shall also be applicable for vessels operating outside Maltese territorial waters.
-The limits may be amended by the Authority from time to time.
-Any additional insurance requirements and/or higher minimum insurance liability limits, that may be required by another Port State where the vessel is operating, shall be duly complied with.
+- 25.1 All vessels shall carry a valid dedicated certificate of insurance for third party liability in respect of :- - 1) any liability which may be incurred in respect of the death or bodily injury to any person caused by or arising out of the use of the vessel (including, but not limited to: passengers, crew or any other persons engaged on the business of the vessel); - 2) any liability which may be incurred in respect of loss or damage to property belonging to any third party arising out of the use of the vessel; - 3) salvage and wreck removal cost; - 4) pollution damage and costs of preventing or reducing damage resulting from the discharge or escape of dangerous or polluting goods. - 25.2 The certificate of insurance shall contain the vessel's particulars and any limitations imposed by the insurer. - 25.3 The certificate of insurance shall be valid at all times during the vessel's period of operations. - 25.4 Every insurer issuing a certificate of insurance shall keep a record of the issued certificate including the herebelow particulars:- - .1 the full name and address of the person to whom the policy is issued; - .2 in the case of a policy relating to a specified vessel or to specified vessels the registration number of each vessel; - .3 the date on which the policy comes into force and the date on which it expires; - .4 the conditions subject to which the persons or classes of persons specified in the policy will be indemnified; - .5 such records shall be kept for a period of one year from the date of expiry of the policy. - 25.5 Insurers shall, upon request and free of any charges, provide copies of a certificate of insurance to the Administration. - 25.6 Where to the knowledge of an insurer a policy issued by him ceased to be effective without the consent of the person to whom it was issued otherwise than by effluxion of time or by reason of his death, the insurer shall forthwith notify the Administration of the date on which the policy ceased to be effective. - 25.7 The minimum insurance liability limits shall be as those set by the Authority.
+These limits may be amended by the Authority from time to time.